zhdtty/mornsail/README.md

 # mornsail
-a little server architecture, just for play
+This is a little server architecture, just for play